 Over subsequent centuries, and in different parts of the world, new plants and animals were discovered.
 These scientists (who like the middle child almost always get forgotten) adjusted and modified the classification system.

 Some even devised new ones, often according to the medicinal properties of plants.
 And so it was that similar plants ended up being called by different names depending on which scientist’s work they followed.

 By using Latin descriptions, anyone the world over can know they are discussing the same plant or animal (species), even if it has different common names in their own languages.
-I’m finding it quite difficult to get my head around some of the classification concepts and my tongue around the Latin words but I’ll keep trying.
-I’ll apply some of this knowledge in my own backyard.
-It’ll be easier to understand with practise, but I know my path to learning will look like a tangle of branches instead of a neat, structured tree.
+I’m finding it quite difficult to get my head around some of the classification concepts and my tongue around the Latin words but I’ll keep trying by applying some of this knowledge in my own backyard.
+It’ll get easier with practise, but I know my path to learning will look like a tangle instead of an orderly structure like the branches of a well pruned tree.

 There is one plant I’ve always been very familiar with though – both the common and the Latin name roll easily off my tongue.
 It’s been a part of my family, so to speak, for my lifetime.

 When I walk past a bush, I cannot resist but to break a stem off; rub the oil from the leaves between my fingers; take in the aroma then pop it in my pocket to bridge a distance.
 Once a year, sprigs of it are handed out in churches for Mothering Sunday.
 And I have always believed that my mother is the best of all mothers because her name is Rosemary.